Toledo, Peoria and Western Railway: George McNear ownership and disputes

 By the early 1900s, the Peoria area became a primary hub for multiple class I railroads with their own direct routes to the area, including the CB&Q and the PRR.
 The TP&W consequently began to operate at a financial loss from declining traffic, and in the mid-1920s, the railway fell under receivership.
 During that time, the railway's passenger operations experienced ridership losses, since some newly paved state highway roads paralleled their trackage.
 The CB&Q and the PRR both attempted to absorb the TP&W, but in 1926, the railway was purchased for $1.3 million by George P. McNear Jr., who was a former New York Central (NYC) executive and investor.

 George McNear became the TP&W's newest president, and he quickly brought the railway out of receivership by selling some of their property for $500,000, including a terminal facility to the Peoria and Pekin Union Railway, and he floated a bond issue for $800,000.
 One of McNear's other tasks for the TP&W was the abandonment of their surplus CB&Q connection in Lomax, which was replaced with a new connection with the Atchison, Topeka and Santa Fe Railway (Santa Fe).
-The railway began marketing their operations as a bypass route around the congested railroad traffic of Chicago and St. Louis, to which multiple surrounding railroads favored.
+The railway began marketing their operations as a bypass route around the congested railroad traffic of Chicago and St. Louis, garnering a favorable response from several railroads.

 The TP&W also worked to upgrade their equipment roster and to speed up their freight operations, and they discontinued their passenger and mail operations.
 In 1937, the TP&W purchased six H-10 class 4-8-4 "Northern" locomotives (Nos.
 80–85) from the American Locomotive Company (ALCO).
 The H-10s were the lightest 4-8-4s ever built for a North American railroad, weighing only 361,000 lb.
 They were equipped with 69 in diameter driving wheels, 23.5x30 in cylinders, and a boiler pressure of 250 psi, and they produced a tractive effort of 51,000 lbf.

 Under McNear's leadership, the TP&W became one of very few railroads in the United States to turn profits during the Great Depression of the 1930s.
 Despite his successful efforts to reorganize the TP&W, McNear became unpopular with labor unions; McNear enforced his own personalized labor rules and methods, to which all thirteen of the TP&W-tied unions disagreed with, and they initiated multiple unsuccessful labor strikes to restore the railway's previous conventional rules.